 The Region is situated in the north of the Czech Republic (CR).
 The territory includes northern part of the Česká kotlina basin, Jizerské hory (the Jizera Mountains), western part of Krkonoše (the Giant Mountains) including their foothills and eastern part of Lužické hory (the Lužice Mountains).
-The northern part of the Region is bordering the Federal Republic of Germany in the length of 22.7 km and Poland in the length of 133.5 km.
+The northern part of the Region is bordering the Federal Republic of Germany in the length of 24.1 km and Poland in the length of 133.5 km.
 In the east, the Region neighbours the Královéhradecký Region, in the south the Středočeský Region, and in the west the Ústecký Region.

 The Liberecký Region covers only 4.0% of the total area of the Czech Republic.
 With the exception of the City of Prague, the Region is the smallest one in the Czech Republic with its area of 3 163 square kilometres.
-Agricultural land comprises 44.1% of the Region's area; the share of arable land (19.6%) is well below the national average, whereas forest land accounts for a considerably high percentage of the Region's territory (44.7%).
+Agricultural land comprises 44.1% of the Region's area; the share of arable land (19.4%) is well below the national average, whereas forest land accounts for a considerably high percentage of the Region's territory (44.7%).

 The whole Region is mostly mountainous; it has an upland character.
-The highest point of the Region is the Kotel peak (altitude 1 435 m) near the town of Harrachov in the Semily District.
+The highest point of the Region is the Kotel peak (altitude 1 435 m) above the town of Rokytnice nad Jizerou in the Semily District.
 The lowest point at an altitude of 208 m lies in the Liberec District on the place where the Smědá River leaves the territory of the Czech Republic.
 The most famous peak of the Region is Ještěd (altitude 1 012 m), which is the highest point of the Ještěd Mountain Range.
 The climate in the north-eastern part of the Region (the Jizera Mountains, the Giant Mountains with its foothills) belongs to a slightly cold area, while the western and south-western parts have conditions of a moderately warm area.
-Water flows out of the Region in three rivers.
-The basin of the Ploučnice River is in the west, the basin of the upper flow of the Labe River in the east, and the basin of the Odra (Nisa) River in the north.
+Water flows out of the Region in three rivers and two seas.
+The basin of the Ploučnice River is in the west, the basin of the Jizera River is in the east, with both rivers flowing into the Labe River, and the basin of the Lužická Nisa River, respectively Odra River is in the north.
 Supplies of ground water are mainly found near the southern border, while in the north-east, there is a protected area of natural accumulation of surface water.
 Sources of mineral water and healing peat are also present in the Region.

 In terms of natural science, the Liberecký Region is a very important area; it is characterised by a great variety of natural ecosystems, many protected areas, and important habitats of fauna and flora.
-There are 5 protected landscape areas in the Region: České středohoří (the Bohemian Low Mountain Range), Jizerské hory (the Jizera Mountains), Lužické hory (the Lužice Mountains), Český ráj (the Bohemian Paradise), and Kokořínsko (the Kokořín Area); 8 national nature reserves, 9 national nature monuments, 36 nature reserves, and 73 nature monuments.
+There are the Krkonoše National Park and 5 protected landscape areas in the Region: České středohoří (the Bohemian Low Mountain Range), Jizerské hory (the Jizera Mountains), Lužické hory (the Lužice Mountains), Český ráj (the Bohemian Paradise), and Kokořínsko - Máchův kraj (the Kokořín Area - Mácha Region); 8 national nature reserves.
+9 national nature monuments.
+36 nature reserves, and 73 nature monuments.